 During your parade after defeating the Pokémon League, the mysterious Trainer AZ asks to battle you.
 He's not as strong as the Elite Four, but after you beat him, he finally lets go of the anger in his heart about what happened 3000 years ago.
 Suddenly, from the sky floats down a Floette - and AZ collapses to his knees and cries with happiness, having finally been reunited with his friend after so long.
 Also counts as a Tear Jerker.

 The entire credits is this in spades.
 Someway in the credits, lyrics start showing on the bottom screen.
-At first, it shows the words in two languages: the language you selected and French.
+At first, it shows the words in two languages: the language you selected and either Frenchnote for English and Asian languages or Japanesenote for other European languages.
 Then it starts showing multiple languages.
 The meaning of these words?
 Cherish life and enjoy it, giving and gratitude does more than taking ever will, and those things will lead to a beautiful world.
-Sounds cheesy, but it will make at least somebody cry.
+Sounds cheesy, and the whole setup is a bit more Disney Animated Canon than Pokémon, but it will make at least somebody cry.

 It helps that the game has many examples of this happening.
 A lot of NPCs will give you items for free, while players have plenty of opportunities to fulfill those words: tipping NPCs, giving away rare Pokémon on Wonder Trade, using O-Powers to help people.
 The game can really bring the best out of people.